AdventurePossible.com publisher, Mark Kelley, fixing up a rental property.

 Through real estate investing, I have found one of the best investment vehicles for generating monthly cash flows that can help fund my adventure travels.
 And, of course, I’ve found a great vehicle for wealth building.

-In this article, I share details about my real estate investing strategy and why cash flows from real estate are the adventurer’s ticket to long term travel.
+In this article, I share details about my real estate investing strategy and why cash flows from real estate are our ticket to our adventure lifestyle.

-I invest in single family homes, and I invest for cash flow, aiming to develop a substantial income stream that will allow me to continue my adventure travels for years to come.
+We invest in single family homes, and we invest for cash flow, aiming to develop a substantial income stream.

-To be clear, I don’t buy and flip houses.
-I buy houses, fix them, and hold them.
-I’m in it for the long haul, and I’m in it for the monthly cash flow.
+To be clear, we don’t buy and flip houses.
+We buy houses, fix them, and hold them.
+We’re in it for the long haul, and we’re in it for the monthly cash flow.

-Every month, I want my real estate investments to put money into my pocket, money that I can spend on adventure travel.
+Every month, we want real estate investments to put money into our pocket, money that we can spend on adventure travel or reinvest for continue growth of cash flows.

 We currently own four, single family homes, three of which are dedicated rentals and one of which is our primary home, which we converted into rental while we travel.